-- Content: being exposed to illegal, inappropriate or harmful content e.g. pornography, fake news, racism, self-harm, suicide, radicalisation, extremism - Contact: being subjected to harmful online interaction with other users e.g. peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes - Conduct: personal online behaviour that increases the likelihood of, or causes, harm; e.g. making, sending and receiving explicit images consensual and non-consensual, online bullying - Commerce: risks such as online gambling, inappropriate advertising, financial scams
+Content: being exposed to illegal, inappropriate or harmful content e.g. pornography, fake news, racism, self-harm, suicide, radicalisation, extremism financial or other purposes explicit images - consensual and non-consensual, online bullying

+Contact: being subjected to harmful online interaction with other users e.g. peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal,

+Conduct: personal online behaviour that increases the likelihood of, or causes, harm; e.g. making, sending and receiving scheme of work for schools.